-- Unauthorized occupancy of or trespassing on University property or facilities.
+- Unauthorized occupancy of or trespassing on University property or facilities, or

 The campus must be open to a free exchange of ideas and individuals and groups have

-protected Constitutional rights; therefore, all members of the community are expected
+protected Constitutional rights; therefore, all members of the community are encouraged

 to conduct dialogues with mutual respect and courtesy.
-Prohibited are:
+The following conduct is prohibited:

 lawful freedom of movement on the campus, lawful use of the property or facilities